Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/EditGeometriesWithProgrammaticReticleTool/readme.md

 # Edit geometries with programmatic reticle tool

-Use the Programmatic Reticle Tool to edit and create geometries with programmatic operations to facilitate workflows such as those using buttons rather than tap interactions.
+Use the Programmatic Reticle Tool to edit and create geometries with programmatic operations to facilitate customized workflows such as those using buttons rather than tap interactions.

 ![EditGeometriesWithProgrammaticReticleTool](editgeometrieswithprogrammaticreticletool.jpg)